 Implementing Deep Linking in a Channel

-Deep linking is implemented by sending parameters to the function main().
-These launch arguments are passed in an associate array similar to argc in C. The channel is responsible for parsing those parameters and doing the appropriate action or in the case of an error detecting it and going to the channel's home screen.
-Crashing from an invalid deep link will cause you to fail certification.
+argv in C. The channel is responsible for parsing these parameters and handling the appropriate action, or in the case of an error, detecting it and going to the channel's main screen.
+Channels must handle invalid deep links gracefully and should not cause a crash.

-Accepting deep linking parameters in Main()
+Accepting Deep Linking Parameters in Main()

 MediaType must be one of the following values: